Skanda-Prasad/FarmBot-All/README.md

 # FarmBot-All
-Web App - Standard Web App used by FarmBot
+Web App - Standard Web App used by FarmBot.

-OS - OS for Raspberry Pi to run FarmBot
+OS - OS for Raspberry Pi to run FarmBot.

 Arduino Firmware - Custom Arduino firmware, modifications of the original code.

+RPI Base Nerves - Standard code from the Nerves Project.